cs2103aug2015-w10-3j/main/Developer Guide.md

 We seek to develop the functionality to update/remind the Todoer user about urgent tasks or tasks that are nearing due date with say, pop-ups or audio notifications.

 ###### GoodGUI
 Current GUI is minimalistic.
-We would like to implement additional helpful features such as auto-fill commands (by referencing the user’s past command history) and by displaying urgent/important tasks more prominently (perhaps with color coding).
+We would like to implement additional helpful features such as auto-fill commands (by referencing the userâ€™s past command history) and by displaying urgent/important tasks more prominently (perhaps with color coding).